Government Resources Sampler

 The Internet is not only ideally suitable for gathering data but also for learning and transmitting policy suggestions.
 The environment, after all, is not bounded by local and state borders.

-If your students discover some important findings, they can go right to "the center" and express their outcomes and interpretations.
+If your students discover some important findings, they can express their outcomes and interpretations for all to see.